steve4744/WhatIsThis/README.md

 The name and number of items dropped reported by the plugin are those obtained from Block#getDrops().
 Where the drops are variable (e.g. the number of SEEDS dropped by WHEAT) it returns either a range (e.g. 0 -> 3) or what could be dropped by breaking the block, not necessarily what you will get on breaking the block (e.g. number of MELON_SLICEs from a MELON).

-There is also the option to have the block information displayed on the ActionBar or BossBar.
+The block information can also be displayed on the ActionBar and/or BossBar.
 Using these methods, only the name of the block is displayed and not the dropped items.

+There is also the option to have the block information displayed in Chat.

 The ActionBar display is probably the most attractive and least intrusive of the display methods.
 The text colour can be set in the _config.yml_ file.

 ## Dependencies
+This plugin is supported on servers running Minecraft/Spigot 1.16.5 - 1.17.

+Following Mojang's decision to require Java 16 for Minecraft 1.17, this plugin has also been updated to use Java 16.
+The latest version is therefore only supported on servers running on Java 16.

-This plugin is supported on Minecraft/Spigot 1.13 through to 1.16+.
+This legacy version of the plugin, v3.4, is supported on Minecraft/Spigot 1.13.2 through to 1.16.5.

 ## Commands & Permissions